Redefining how government procures software

 The solution

-The most fundamental change was in how agencies evaluated vendors.
+The most fundamental change: replace written proposals with working prototypes.
 Traditional procurements rewarded the best writers, not the best builders.
-The framework replaced written proposals with working prototypes — a “show, don’t tell” approach that gave agencies real evidence of delivery skill before awarding a contract.
-This single shift addressed the root cause of most procurement failures: agencies couldn’t tell who could actually build software until it was too late.
+A “show, don’t tell” approach gave agencies real evidence of delivery skill before awarding a contract.
+This single shift addressed the root cause of most procurement failures — agencies couldn’t tell who could actually build software until it was too late.

-But changing the evaluation wasn’t enough on its own.
+Changing the evaluation wasn’t enough.
 The framework also had to change what happened after the award.
-It wove user-centered design, agile development, and modular contracting into a single acquisition life cycle — so the way agencies bought software aligned with the way it should be built.
+It wove user-centered design, agile development, and modular contracting into a single acquisition life cycle.
+The way agencies bought software now aligned with the way it should be built.
 Evaluation criteria were tied to real user needs rather than abstract requirements, and contracts were structured to allow scope to evolve through iteration rather than locking everything in upfront.

-Chris and Robert refined the framework through hands-on application across more than a dozen programs — including Treasury’s Digital Accountability and Transparency Act (DATA Act), the Department of Defense’s (DoD’s) Military OneSource, the Social Security Administration’s (SSA’s) Disability Claims Processing System, the Environmental Protection Agency’s (EPA’s) Electronic Manifest System, the Navy’s Ready-2-Serve, and California’s Child Welfare System.
-In each engagement, they coached agency teams to run agile acquisitions independently, building capability rather than creating dependency.
+Theory had to survive contact with a dozen real procurements.
+Engagements spanned Treasury’s Digital Accountability and Transparency Act (DATA Act), the Department of Defense’s (DoD’s) Military OneSource, the Social Security Administration’s (SSA’s) Disability Claims Processing System, the Environmental Protection Agency’s (EPA’s) Electronic Manifest System, the Navy’s Ready-2-Serve, and California’s Child Welfare System.
+In each engagement, Chris and Robert coached agency teams to run agile acquisitions independently — building capability rather than creating dependency.

 The results